 College of the Mainland offers Adult Basic Education courses leading to GED preparation and English as a second language courses at two dozen locations throughout the Mainland Galveston County, Galveston Island and Bay Area Houston/NASA areas.
 Find useful links to resources for students and faculty and staff.

-Spring 2014 I - Free GED and ESL Classes
+Spring II 2014 - Free GED and ESL Classes

 Our Adult Basic Education courses are perfect for improving reading, writing and mathematics skills and preparing for the General Education Development test.
 These nine-week courses are tuition free and have convenient schedules during morning, afternoon or evening hours.
 Students who complete this course and obtain their GED participate in a graduation ceremony.